Entanglement and chaos near critical point in strongly coupled gauge theory: Summary and Discussions

 \section{Summary and Discussions}

-In this work, we study the various measures for the entanglement structure of mixed states and the properties of chaos in the four-dimensional $\mathcal{N} = 4$ super Yang-Mills theory at finite temperature T, charged under a $U(1)$ subgroup of its $SU(4)$ R-symmetry with critical point.
-We use the HLN, EWCS, HTMI to probe the entanglement structure near the critical point.
-We also study the disruption of HTMI due the shockwave perturbation and finally interpret our results in terms of boundary theory parameters.
+In this work, we study the various measures for the entanglement structure of mixed states and the properties of chaos in the four-dimensional $\mathcal{N} = 4$ super Yang-Mills theory at finite temperature T, charged under a $U(1)$ subgroup of its $SU(4)$ R-symmetry.
+In particular, we analytically explore the HLN, EWCS in the low and high temperature limit to probe the entanglement structure near the critical point $\xi \to 2$.
+We analyse the two sided mutual information HTMI and the disruption of HTMI due the shockwave perturbation and finally interpret our results in terms of boundary theory parameters.

-We study the effect of parameter $\xi$ (related to the charge of black hole) on the HLN in low and high temperature limits.
+We study the influence of the dimensionless parameter $\xi$ related to the charge of black hole on the HLN in low and high temperature limits.
 In this analysis, we observe that the corresponding RT surface dual to the boundary region A receives a modification due to the presence of $\xi$.
 Moreover, for a fixed width $l$ of the boundary region $A$, the RT surface goes deeper into the bulk for larger value of $\xi$.
 For computing the HLN at low and high temperature, we consider adjacent, disjoint and bipartite configuration of subsystems in the boundary.
-It is straighforward to see that $\xi \to 0$ ($Q\to 0$) correctly reproduce the results obtained for the AdS$_{d+1}$ Schwarzschild black hole background.
-The HLN exhibits a decreasing trend for adjacent configurations as the parameter $\xi$ increases at low temperatures and an increasing trend as temperature approaches the high-temperature limit.
-For disjoint subsystems the HLN shows an increasing behavior with $\xi$ at low temperature and vanishes for high temperature.
-In the bipartite case the HLN shows an increasing behavior with $\xi$ at low temperature and an decreasing behavior for high temperature.
-In the field theory, the growth of the HLN can be understood as indicative of the increasing quantum entanglement between two subsystems.
-As the critical limit is approached ($\xi \to 2$) in all cases, HLN remains finite.
-A similar finding was previously documented for HEE and HMI in the study by Ebrahim et al. (\cite{Ebrahim:2020qif}).
+As a consistency check we take a limit $\xi \to 0$ ($Q\to 0$) on our analysis and correctly reproduce the results obtained for the AdS$_{d+1}$ Schwarzschild black hole background.
+The HLN exhibits an increasing behavior for adjacent configurations with respect to the parameter $\xi$ both at low and high-temperature regimes.
+For disjoint subsystems, the HLN increases with $\xi$ for low temperature and vanishes for high temperature.
+In our analysis, bipartite subsystems follow the same behavior exhibited by the disjoint subsystems at low temperature.
+In the field theory, the growth of the HLN can be understood as indicative of the increasing entanglement between two subsystems.
+As the critical limit is approached ($\xi \to 2$) in all cases, HLN remains finite while the slope of the HLN shows a power law divergence at the critical point $\lambda\to 1$.
+A similar finding was previously documented for HEE and HMI in \cite{Ebrahim:2020qif}.